xenopus-anatomy/xao/doc/index.md

     date: 27:05:2015 22:52
     remark: Version: 4.0

-Manually edit these lines as necessary and sync the OWL version with it.
+Manually edit these lines as necessary, sync the OBO and OWL ontologies, and commit the changes.

-Commit the changes.

 Set a git tag with a v prefix, e.g.: